List of The Young and the Restless characters introduced in the 1980s: Skip and Carol Evans

-History

-Carol Robbins worked as one of Jabot's executive secretaries, mostly for Jack Abbott.
+Carol worked as one of Jabot's executive secretaries, mostly for Jack Abbott.
 Meanwhile, Skip Evans served as the company's photographer, replacing Joe Blair, who was Christine Blair's cousin.
 After falling in love, the couple married in 1989 with the support of the Abbotts.
 Carol survived a childhood illness that left her leg permanently disabled.
 The illness also prevented her from conceiving a baby, and adoption agencies refused to let them adopt.
 Carol and Skip then came into contact with a young, unwed pregnant mother, Nancy "Nan" Nolan, who was unsure whether the father of her baby was her boyfriend or the result of a rape.
 She planned on giving her baby to Carol and Skip after the birth.
 After her baby was born, Nan discovered that the father was indeed her boyfriend and had second thoughts about giving up her baby to the Skip and Carol.
 Eventually, she let Skip and Carol adopt her baby after realizing that she was unprepared for the responsibilities of raising a child.
 Eventually, Carol and Skip left Genoa City with their adoptive daughter, Skylar Evans.

 Matt Miller

 Matt Miller is the younger brother of Victor Newman (Eric Braeden), whose birth name was Christian Miller.
 He was portrayed by Robert Parucha when he first appeared in 1985 and departed in 1987.
 Parucha returned for a brief visit in October 2003.
 In 2018, Richard Gleason was cast in the role.
 Gleason made his debut on September 20, 2018.

 He is the youngest son of Albert and Cora Miller.
 Matt's father abandoned the family when he and his brother Christian were young.
 Cora could not feed her sons, so she gave them to an orphanage.
 In 1985, Matt came to Genoa City where he reunited with Christian, now known as Victor Newman.
-In an attempt to get Victor away from Ashley Abbott (Eileen Davidson), Victor's wife Nikki Newman (Melody Thomas Scott) set her and Matt up, but it didn't work.
+In an attempt to get Victor away from Ashley Abbott (Eileen Davidson), Victor's wife Nikki Newman (Melody Thomas Scott) set her and Matt up, but it did not work.
 He left town in 1987.
 In 2003, he returned briefly to reveal to Victor that their father Albert was actually alive and on his deathbed.